About

 Ye-Ji Mun

-• Education: University of Illinois at Urbana-Champaign
+• Education: University of Illinois Urbana-Champaign

-• Title: fifth-year Ph.D. student
+• Title: Ph.D. candidate

 • Email: yejimun2@illinois.edu